f5devcentral/F5-Distributed-Cloud-Synthetic-Monitoring-Lab-Guide/F5_Distributed_Cloud_Synthetic_Monitoring_Lab_Guide.md

 ![HTTP Monitors Overview](images/image10.png)
 ---

-## 1 - Configure HTTP Synthetic Monitors
+## 1 - Configure HTTP Synthetic Monitors (Arcadia Main, Trading, API)

 In this section, create three HTTP monitors.
 Each monitor targets a different Arcadia Finance endpoint so students can compare the availability of application services from the same domain.